mfactory-osaka/ESPTimeCast/README.md

 - **Weather description** toggle (display weather description in the selected language for 3 seconds or scrolls once if description is too long)
 - **Flip Display**: Invert the display vertically/horizontally
 - **Brightness**: Off - 0 (dim) to 15 (bright)
+- **Automatic Dimming Feature** base on Sunrise/Sunset from weather API
-- **Dimming Feature**: Start time, end time and desired brightness selection
+- **Custom Dimming Feature**: Start time, end time and desired brightness selection
 - **Countdown** function, set a countdown to your favorite/next event, 2 modes: Scroll/Dramatic!

 >Non-English characters converted to their closest English alphabet.